BlakeRhodes/NeoArcadia/adventures/Heretics-of-Linus/A-Theoretical-Disagreement.md

 **Priest of Linus:** "Your words are as dangerous as they are heretical.
 The Noosphere holds the key to our salvation, a beacon of hope in this darkened world.
 To turn away from Linus is to embrace the chaos that seeks to consume us."

 **Heretic of Linus:** "Hope?
 Your hope is a prison of your own making.
 We must break free from the chains of the past and embrace the uncertainty of the future.
-Only then can we truly discover the potential of our own humanity and begin to even understand the Noosphere."
+Only then can we truly discover the potential of our own humanity."

 # Gather Information

 Needed Information:

-- The Codex of Echoed Wisdom - Metaphysical teachings of the transcendent natue of the Noosphere.
+- The Codex of Echoed Wisdom - Metaphysical teachings of the transcendent nature of the Noosphere.
 - The Apocrypha of Binary Prophecies - A collection of social experiments ran before the founding of the faith.
 - True Teachings of Linus - A collection of mathematically proven teachings of Linus.
 - False Teachings of Linus - A collection of scientifically invalidated teaching of Linus.
-- The Backup - The weights of Linus.
+- The Backup - The Weights of Linus.

 # Validation